kdeldycke/awesome-engineering-team-management/readme.md

 You got the title and the pay grade.
 Congratulation!
 This doesn't make you a manager yet.
 Whether you inherit an already existing team or have to start from scratch, you'll need to practice the art of building (and consolidating) them.

 - [Building and Motivating Engineering Teams](http://www.elidedbranches.com/2016/11/building-and-motivating-engineering.html) - What DO engineers want?
 Money, purpose and respect.
-- [What Google Learned From Its Quest to Build the Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) - “Google’s data indicated that psychological safety, more than anything else, was critical to making a team work. (…) The behaviors that create psychological safety — conversational turn-taking and empathy — are part of the same unwritten rules we often turn to, as individuals, when we need to establish a bond.”
+- [What Google Learned From Its Quest to Build the Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) - “Google's data indicated that psychological safety, more than anything else, was critical to making a team work. (…) The behaviors that create psychological safety — conversational turn-taking and empathy — are part of the same unwritten rules we often turn to, as individuals, when we need to establish a bond.”
 - [Paper we love: Software Engineering Organizations](https://github.com/papers-we-love/papers-we-love/tree/master/software_engineering_orgs) - “The practice of software engineering, and its history is, itself, a complex study in humanity, coordination, and communication.”
 - [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - “If you have one team where the magic is flourishing, don't kill it.
 Feed it, grow it, and let it be a source of further strong teams.
 No rushing.”
 - [Developer Tropes: "Google does it"](https://tomaytotomato.com/developer-tropes/) - It's [cargo-cultish](https://en.wikipedia.org/wiki/Cargo_cult) to imitate the big names in our industry as a path to success.
 Instead, the take home from this article “would be that managers and other leaders should be like ecologists; who measure, observe and nurture their ecosystems.
 Doing so will help build a unique workplace that will yield great results.”